Skip Ribbon Commands

 • ensure teachers understand their professional responsibility to ensure the integrity and security of school-based assessments

-• have students sign a declaration that they will abide by their school’s policies and rules relating to the appropriate use of technology including the internet
+• have students sign a declaration that they will abide by their school’s policies and rules relating to the appropriate use of technology, including the internet

 • minimise the time lag between classes when delivering the same school-based assessment across several discrete classes.
 If this is not possible, the assessment task should be suitably modified for each class

-• all set work (learning activities) and assessment tasks (including school-based assessment) they need to complete to achieve an S for the unit and the conditions under which the work is to be completed
+• all set work (learning activities) and assessment tasks (including school-based assessment) they need to complete in order to achieve an S for the unit and the conditions under which the work is to be completed

 • all work they need to complete for school-based assessment for the assessment of levels of achievement and the conditions under which the school-based assessment is to be completed